elias-michaias/rescript-chai/reference/middleware.md

 (set, get, api) => initialState
 ```

-In Chai the `brew` config accepts `middleware` (a create-wrapper) which will be applied to the initializer before the final call to `Zustand.create`.
-This means middleware must be applied when the store is created:
+In Chai the `brew` config accepts a `middleware` function which will be applied to the initializer before the final call to `Zustand.create`:

 ```rescript
 let middleware = (store) => store